 What are the symptoms and risks of Hemophilia?

 Some of the core symptoms of Hemophilia include many large and deep bruises, joint pain and swelling, unexplained or excessive bleeding, blood in the urine or stool, prolonged bleeding from cuts or injuries or after surgery, nosebleeds with no known cause, in infants, unexplained irritibility, and unusual bleeding after immunization.

 Hemophilia is diagnosed after a series of tests called a coagulation study.
 When a family member is diagnosed with Hemophilia, it is important that other family members are also tested (especially siblings and children) since Hemophilia is an inherited disease.

 What is the treatment for Hemophilia?

 Standard treatment involves replacing the missing clotting factor.
-Mild Hemophilia can be treated with demopressin with helps the body release factor VIII that is stored in the lining of blood vessels.
+Mild Hemophilia can be treated with demopressin which helps the body release factor VIII that is stored in the lining of blood vessels.
 To prevent a bleeding crisis, people with Hemophilia and their families can be taught to give factor VIII concentrates at home with the first signs of bleeding.
 A Medical ID is also recommended in the event that a Hemophilia patient is rendered unable to speak for him or herself in the event of a bleeding crisis.
 First responders are trained to look for Medical IDs in the event of an injury.
 It's especially important that children with Hemophilia wear Medical ID jewelry.
-Medical IDs speak for the child when he or she can't.
+Medical IDs can speak for the child when he or she can't.